Colin-TUE/AssemblaDownloader/README.md

 # AssemblaDownloader
-Python Script for Downloading all documents from an Assembla project
+Python Script for Downloading all documents from [Assembla](https://www.assembla.com/)

 It is meant for the command line and does not have a GUI, but supports slection of one of your spaces.